The Ultimate Tax Guide for College Students (and Their Parents)

 Education credits can save you money

 The first credit you should look into is the American Opportunity Credit.
 It’s an annual credit worth up to $2,500 that eligible students (or their parents) can claim during the first four years of undergraduate studies.
 The credit’s intent is to provide help in covering the cost of qualified education expenses.
 That includes tuition, fees, books, supplies, and equipment.
-If the credit reduces the amount of tax you owe to $0, 40 percent of the remaining amount is refunded to you (up to $1,000).
+Up to 40 percent of this credit is refundable even if you have no tax liability.

 Another helpful tax benefit is the Lifetime Learning Credit.
 Students enrolled in an eligible educational institution can claim it.
 That includes undergraduate, graduate and professional degree courses.
 The tax credit is equal to 20 percent of your tuition costs and certain related expenses up to $10,000.
 The credit maximum is $2,000.

-Both education credits are phased out for higher income taxpayers.
-If you are considered a dependent on your parent’s tax return, they can still claim the credits.
+Both education credits are phased out for higher-income taxpayers.
+If you are considered a dependent on your parent’s tax return, your parent would be the one to claim the credits.

 Keep in mind, you can’t use the same expenses for more than one tax benefit.
 You also cannot claim both credits for the same student in the same year.